-H-1Bs workers can, unfortunately, end up losing the job upon which their visa and status depend.
-This might happen because the company who helped them get the visa laid them off or otherwise terminated their employment.
+After all the trouble of applying for and receiving an H-1B visa, the foreign worker can, unfortunately, end up losing the job upon which the visa and status depend.
+This might happen because the company who helped the person get the visa lays them off or otherwise terminates the employment.
 In the COVID-19 era, job losses, reduced hours, and other changes occur frequently and without advance notice.

 This article outlines the possible consequences of an H-1B worker losing a job and explains how an H-1B worker can maintain lawful status even after the termination of employment.